-What is ACD in a call center?
+What is automatic call distribution?

 ACD meaning Automatic Call Distribution is a telephony system that receives incoming calls.
 It filters them based on certain predefined distribution rules and directs them to the right call center agents, departments or IVR menu.
 We can also define ACD as a call routing system that works with Computer Telephony Integration (CTI) and Interactive Voice Response (IVR) systems to ensure inbound calls are intelligently routed to the most appropriate agents.

-Why is ACD important to have?
+Why is automatic call distribution important to have?

 ACD systems are critical for call centers since they are designed to sort and efficiently handle large volumes of incoming calls without overwhelming agents.
 ACD is particularly helpful in managing call overflows and handling inbound calls outside your business hours.
 It also helps improve customer satisfaction and reduce customer frustration by making sure calls are connected to agents who are best suited to resolve customer issues.